 The customer enters the requisition into APECS: an administrator, financial secretary or PDSCC.
 The customer enters the requisition as a catalog/warehouse order or non-catalog/ special request orders.
 If a competitive solicitation and/or contract are not required, a purchase order is generated and issued to vendor.
-If a competitive solicitation is required (over \$10,000), the buyer processes as Bid or RFP and proceed with the appropriate actions required.
+If a competitive solicitation is required (over \$25,000), the buyer processes as Bid or RFP and proceed with the appropriate actions required.

 If the request is a Bid/RFP and does not require Board approval (under \$100,000), a purchase order is generated and issued to the vendor after approved award recommendation, as well as an execution of a contract if applicable.
-If Board approval is required, the buyer creates the report for approval.
+If Board approval is required, the buyer creates the recommendation for approval and receives the supporting board documents from the stakeholder.
 Board approval process as followed:

 - 1. Director of Procurement

-- 2. Chief of Business Operations
+- 2. Chief of the Stakeholder

 - 3. Superintendent's Cabinet

 - 4. Committee Meeting with Board Members

 - 5. Board Work Session

 - 6. Board Meeting